Bellfalasch/Migrate-2-WP/README.md

 Migrate your static files to Wordpress
 ------------------

-This repo is based on Bobby CMS, which is in development.
+This repo is based on "[Bobby CMS](https://github.com/Bellfalasch/Bobby-CMS)", which is in development.

 The basic function of this code is to first crawl/scrape an old site (perhapds with static html), then clean up / tidy the html, connect old pages to new pages in Wordpress, and end it all by pushing the clean code straight into Wordpress.